 |When these muscles relax,

 the airway narrows.
 This can lead

 the airway can collapse and

 If your test shows that you suffer from sleep apnea, your doctor will likely recommend that you use a CPAP mask.
 Worn while you sleep, this device pumps a continuous flow of pressurized air into your lungs, keeping your airway open and allowing you to breathe without interruption.

 CPAP is effective when used properly, but many patients find it too disruptive and stop using it.
 The most common complaints are that it’s uncomfortable to wear and makes too much noise.

 For patients who feel this way, we can customize an oral appliance to relieve your snoring and other sleep apnea symptoms.
 Silent, comfortable, and easily portable, these appliances subtly shift your lower jaw forward to keep your airway open and prevent obstruction.

 We’ll also recommend that you make some lifestyle changes to maintain your health.
 This can include eating a more balanced diet, exercising regularly, and more.
 If you’re overweight, shedding those extra pounds can make a noticeable difference in your symptoms.

-Visit Dr. Sager for Sleep Apnea Treatment
+Visit Central Texas Dental Care for Sleep Apnea Treatment

 If you fit any of the previously listed symptoms, it’s a good idea to take a sleep test and get a proper diagnosis.
 If you suffer from sleep apnea, neglecting to seek treatment can lead to devastating consequences for your health.